tobyc11/Nome3/README.md

 ~~vcpkg --triplet x64-windows install qt5-base qt5-3d~~ (Update 12/21/2020: the most recent qt5 package, 5.15 as of 12/21, is no longer compatible with NOME3.
 Please read Qt installation below.

 # Qt Installation for NOME
 Unfortunately, the more recent qt5 packages are not compatible with NOME3 (Qt 5.15 is confirmed to not work, and I assume the newer ones, if any, may not work also).
-Vcpkg essentially forces users to install the most recent version, so we can't use vcpkg to install qt5.
+Vcpkg essentially forces users to install the most recent version of any package (there is a way to bypass this, but it is a bit of a headache), so we can't use vcpkg to install qt5.
 Thus, as a temporary solution, let's download Qt directly from the Qt website.

 To fix this, please download Qt directly:
 1. Go to https://www.qt.io/download